-Although the main objective of Workpackage 3 was to provide substrate information at a scale of 1:250,000, the maps show that only about 20% of the European sea areas have data that allows mapping at this scale.
+Although the main objective of workpackage 3 was to provide substrate information at a scale of 1:250,000, the maps show that only about 20% of the European sea areas have data that allows mapping at this scale.
 It was therefore decided to produce a seabed-substrate data layer at a broader scale, i.e. 1:1 million to provide as complete maps as possible; about 60% of the study area can be mapped at this scale.
 The first version of the 1:250,000 dataset was drafted in June 2014 and the 1:1 million scale map in June 2015.
 Both datasets were updated throughout the project and the final versions were completed in June 2016.

 The coastline adopted by the EMODnet Programme is that used by the European Environment Agency (EEA) at the scale of 1:100 000.
 In places, the coastline is not detailed enough to display the geological information produced by the project, and so it has been modified with a more detailed coastline for Russia, Malta and the Canary Islands.
-The issue of a new/revised coastline has been identified by other workpackage leaders.
-If a new EEA map were to include more detailed information from three specific areas, i.e. Malta, the Canary Islands and northern Russia, it would be considered adequate for the EMODnet-Geology partners needs and the EMODnet programme as a whole.
-Contact with the EMODnet Coastal Mapping Project Co-ordinator confirmed that, within the current scope of the project, there would be recommendations and propositions for survey acquisition in the coastal zone, but no coastline product that would supersede the EEA coastline.

 The general process for compiling the seabed-substrate maps involved six steps.
 First, the information was sourced (see Workpackage 2) then harmonised according to a classification system based on the analysis of the particles that make up the sediments (a combination sandy, mud and gravel).
-The classification system chosen by the group (known as the 'Folk classification') is one that each partner agreed they could deliver their data to allow the harmonisation process across national borders.
-The system was also selected in discussion with the EMODnet Seabed Habitats mapping group, as the geology outputs were required by them to carry out their work.
+The classification system chosen by the group (known as the 'Folk classification') is one which each partner agreed they could deliver their data to allow the harmonisation process across national borders.
+The system was also selected in discussion with the EMODnet Seabed Habitats mapping group as the geology outputs were required by them to carry out their work.
 The maps were then generalised to the target scale and compiled at pan-European level, following which the confidence analysis described above was carried out.